Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module2.md

 In this lab, you will perform the following:

-- Task 1: Viewing alerts of repository
+- Task 1: Viewing alerts of the repository
 - Task 2: Fixing secret scanning alerts
 - Task 3: Dismissing secret scanning alerts